-- Child Protection Policies apply to various stakeholders and their roles are broadly described herein.
+- 1. Child Protection Policies apply to various stakeholders and their roles are broadly described herein.
 The listed responsibilities give clarity to the roles and responsibilities of different stakeholders but should not be viewed as entirely exhaustive. including employment procedures including background and reference checks, code of professional conduct, grounds for dismissal, induction, and annual training - a.
 Students - i.
 Students must be aware of different reporting pathways and aid in reporting incidents that reach a threshold of concern. - b.
 Faculty (teachers, counselors, assistants, coaches, secretaries, custodial, drivers, etc)

-i.
-All faculty must be aware of different reporting pathways and report incidents that would reach the threshold of reporting.

-c.
-Senior leaders

-- Senior administrative leaders must collaborate with the child protection designate in implementing annual policy reviews and the induction of new staff. - Senior administrative leaders will advocate for the participation of key members in their Division for the Child Response Team and a Child Protection Policy Committee as necessary. - iii.
+- i.
+All faculty must be aware of different reporting pathways and report incidents that would reach the threshold of reporting. - c.
+Senior leaders - i.
+Senior administrative leaders must collaborate with the child protection designate in implementing annual policy reviews and the induction of new staff. - ii.
+Senior administrative leaders will advocate for the participation of key members in their Division for the Child Response Team and a Child Protection Policy Committee as necessary. - iii.
 Senior administrative leaders will participate in the appointment and evaluation of the Child Protection designate. - iv.
 Senior administrative leaders will engage in safe hiring practices by checking previous employment references, background checks, asking specific child protective questions, etc, as defined by the safer hiring policy. - v.
-Senior leaders will be responsible for ensuring staff and volunteers uphold this policy and its proxies, taking disciplinary measures when necessary.

-d.
-Child protection designate and deputy
+Senior leaders will be responsible for ensuring staff and volunteers uphold this policy and its proxies, taking disciplinary measures when necessary. - d.
+Child protection designate and deputy - i.

-- i.
 Name(s) and contact information - ii.
-The Child Protection designate (and/or the deputy) is/are responsible for leading the annual review of policies prior to the academic start of the subsequent school year - Depending on the scope of policy review, this may be tasked to the Child Response Team or call for an assembly of a Child Protection Policy Committee. - iii.
-The Child Protection designate (and/or the deputy) is/are responsible for their own self directed professional development regarding Child Protection. - iv.
+The Child Protection designate (and/or the deputy) is/are responsible for leading the annual review of policies prior to the academic start of the subsequent school year - Depending on the scope of policy review, this may be tasked to the Child Response Team or call for an assembly of a Child Protection Policy Committee. - The Child Protection designate (and/or the deputy) is/are responsible for their own self directed professional development regarding Child Protection. - iv.
 The Child Protection designate (and/or the deputy) is responsible for programming the calendar of monthly meetings, writing/facilitating the agenda, and introducing the case studies that the Child Response Team will review. - v.
-The Child Protection designate (and/or the deputy) is responsible for familiarizing new staff members with the policies and leading or planning any necessary workshops as a part of induction. - The designate (and/or deputy) must keep a record of staff participation in inductions and further development training.

-e.
-Governing Board

-i.
-The board will allocate fiscal resources as necessary to promote the execution of these policies.
+The Child Protection designate (and/or the deputy) is responsible for familiarizing new staff members with the policies and leading or planning any necessary workshops as a part of induction. - 1.
+The designate (and/or deputy) must keep a record of staff participation in inductions and further development training. - e.
+Governing Board - i.
+The board will allocate fiscal resources as necessary to promote the execution of these policies. - f.
+Parents - i.
+Parents must be aware of different reporting pathways and aid in reporting incidents that reach a threshold of concern.